NasHas/Video-based-Action-Recognition-and-Skills-Assessment-Porcine-Models/README.md

    6) Use 'Publication_ ActionRecognition_Cross_Validation.py' to do five-fold cross validation for action recognition.
    7) Use 'Publication_Skills Assessment Cross Validation.py'
    8) Use 'Publication_GradCam_DvS.py' to create GradCAM images of your test results (either action recognition or skills assessmnet).

+EXTRA:
+3) Download the 'Datasets and included videos for AC and SA from Hashemi et al 2024.txt' for information about how our training, validation and test-sets where constructed.

 /Hashemi et. al. 2024